 Dog insurance for your best friend

 Give your Border Collie (or other dog!) a soft landing with dog insurance.
-This way, medical treatment will cost you less and be easily achievable in your Collie’s hours of need.
+This way, medical treatment will cost you less and be easily achievable in your BC’s hours of need.